 This project is perfect for any sewing skill level, even if all you can sew is a straight line.
 Fabric book covers are now trending worldwide.
-Whether you have a notebook, novel, diary, or journal; a fabric book cover can protect them all in a fashionable, trendy manner.

 You generally need only two kinds of fabric for this particular project; one type for the cover and the other for the lining, then you are good to go.

 Measure the book you want to cover before you begin work.
 This ensures that you don’t make a cover that would be too large or too small for the book.

 If you wish to spruce up your bookshelf you can make covers for all the books you have on the shelf!

 With your scrap fabric, you can make your money box without stress.
 A Moneybox is a simple and quick project you can make within minutes.

 Moneyboxes are more presentable than old-fashioned piggy banks.
 You can make your money box in whatever size and design you want it.